Here’s How to Reduce RAM Usage on Windows PC — 13 Solutions

 Today, you can find many great antivirus software for Windows like McAfee, Norton, etc. Besides third-party tools, you can use the Windows default utility called Windows Defender to scan your computer for viruses.
 Here is a step to use the Windows Defender:

 Step 1.
-Press Windows + I key to open Settings.
+Press the Windows + I key to open Settings.

 Step 2.
 Head over to Privacy & Security > Windows Security > Open Windows Security.